-Margery Yeager is a Policy Advisor at Education Council, an affiliate of Nelson Mullins Riley & Scarborough.
-In this capacity, she provides assistance to clients at State Education Agencies and other entities to inform, guide and facilitate the process of policy change around the implementation of the Common Core State Standards, school and district accountability and educator evaluation.
-Prior to this position, Margery was Special Assistant to the Chancellor at DC Public Schools where she managed student recruitment and enrollment, intra-district school choice and school closures.
-Margery also completed a Presidential Management Fellowship at the U.S. Department of Education in which she oversaw evaluations of various programs under No Child Left Behind (NCLB), including alternative teacher certification, state and local flexibility provisions and out-of-school time programs.
-During this fellowship, she also completed a rotation at the independent think-tank Education Sector where she published articles on NCLB flexibility provisions and the National Assessment of Educational Progress.
-Ms. Yeager began her career as a second grade teacher at Simon Elementary in Washington, DC, with Teach for America.
-She received her bachelor’s degree from Tufts University and her master’s degree from the Harvard Kennedy School of Government.
+Margery Yeager is the Director of Policy at Chiefs for Change, a nonprofit network of state and district education Chiefs dedicated to preparing all students for today’s world and tomorrow’s.
+Prior to this role, Margie was the Chief of Staff to the DC Deputy Mayor for Education.
+In this role, she supported education policy from birth to career including early childhood centers, DC Public Schools (DCPS) and charter schools, and higher education.
+Margie was previously a Senior Policy Advisor at EducationCounsel, an affiliate of Nelson Mullins Riley & Scarborough.
+In this capacity, she provided assistance to clients at state education agencies and other entities to inform, guide, and facilitate the process of policy change around Race to the Top priority areas.
+Prior to this, she was Special Assistant to the Chancellor at DCPS where she managed student recruitment and enrollment, intra-district school choice, and school closures.
+Margie also completed a Presidential Management Fellowship at the U.S. Department of Education where she oversaw evaluations of various programs under No Child Left Behind, including alternative teacher certification, state and local flexibility provisions, and out-of-school-time programs.
+Margie began her career as a second grade teacher in Washington, DC, with Teach For America.
+She received a Bachelor’s from Tufts University summa cum laude and an M.P.P. from the Harvard Kennedy School with thesis honors.

 Patrick Corvington, Interim Executive Director